Discrete Latent Structure in Neural Networks: Mean Structure Regularization: Sinkhorn and SparseMAP

 \paragraph{Implicit perturbation-based regularization.} In some situations, the choice of regularizer itself is not necessarily important. \citet{berthet2020learning} propose to implicitly induce a regularized argmax from the smoothing generated by a random noise variable \(\var{U}\), defining

 The expression of \(\Omega_{\var{U}}\) depends on the distribution of \(\var{U}\) and is not generally available, but nevertheless \(\zsurr_{\Omega_{\var{U}}}\) and its gradient can be estimated from samples.
-Despite the stochastic nature of this method, we catalogue it as a relaxation since it is based on computing \(g(\bbE[\var{Z}])\) and not \(\bbE[g(\var{Z})]\): the downstream objective is not optimized in expectation.
+Despite the stochastic nature of this method, we catalog it as a relaxation since it is based on computing \(g(\bbE[\var{Z}])\) and not \(\bbE[g(\var{Z})]\): the downstream objective is not optimized in expectation.
 Like SparseMAP, this strategy only requires calls to the maximization oracle $\argmax_{\z \in \cZ} \DP{\z}{\s}$.
-Unlike SparseMAP, the maximizations can be performed in parallel; but in exchange one loses finite convergence properties and adaptive sparsity (more samples can always be drawn to improve the estimate).
+Unlike SparseMAP, the maximizations can be performed in parallel, possibly incurring substantial speed benefits on modern hardware; in exchange, one loses finite convergence properties and adaptive sparsity (more samples can always be drawn to improve the estimate).
 This strategy is also related to marginal inference, as for certain structures \(\var{U}\) can be chosen such that \(\Pr(\zsurr_{\Omega_\var{U}}(\s)) \propto \exp \DP{\z}{\s}\): in the case of the one-of-K model \(\var{U}\) would have to be the standard Gumbel variable, a connection discussed in more detail in \cref{chapter:expectation}.

-\paragraph{Picking a regularizer.} When an efficient and numerically stable algorithm for marginal inference is available, and sparsity of the induced structures is not desired, it is likely a good starting point.
-SparseMAP may be more numerically stable in some cases, due to the absence of $\exp$ and $\log$ operations.
+\paragraph{Picking a regularizer.} When an efficient and numerically stable algorithm for marginal inference is available, and sparsity of the induced structures is not desired,

+marginal inference (\ie, the structured entropy regularizer) is a good choice.
+When only a maximization algorithm is available, or sparsity is desired, or marginal inference is numerically unstable, SparseMAP provides a solution.
 If not even a maximization algorithm is available, \citet{ves} and \citet{domke} study differentiation of approximate marginal inference via belief propagation for pairwise Markov random fields, and \citet{lp-sparsemap} propose an extension of SparseMAP to arbitrary factor graphs, supporting coarse decomposition when parts of the problem are tractable.